 Dr Telaite Biu is the Director of the Pacific Eye Institute in Fiji, and lead ophthalmologist for the Pacific Eye Institute and Pacific-wide diabetes eye programme.
 Diabetes is the third most common cause of visual impairment in Fiji, and Dr Biu and her team provide diabetes eye screening and treatment in central Fiji, and train eye care professionals from around the Pacific in diabetes eye care.

 Dr Qalo leads the Pacific outreach team to countries that don’t yet have adequate eye care.
 He has performed thousands of sight-saving surgeries.

 Dr Ansari is the lead ophthalmologist for our fully-equipped Mobile Eye Clinic.
 Travelling between Fiji’s two main islands, the Mobile Eye Clinic take eye care to thousands of people who don’t have access to the services they need.

 With our support, Dr Mataka is studying a Masters in Medicine Ophthalmology at the Pacific Eye Institute in Fiji.
 When he graduates he’ll return to Tonga as the country’s first qualified ophthalmologist.

 Ms Rokobiau has been an invaluable member of our Pacific outreach team from day one.
 She is also a mentor for local nurses.

 Dr Szetu is the Programme Medical Director at our Regional Eye Centre in the Solomon Islands.
-He’s been with us since 2001 and was previously Director of the Pacific Eye Institute in Fiji which he helped established.
+He’s been with us since 2001 and was previously Director of the Pacific Eye Institute in Fiji which he helped establish.
 He also set up the Pacific Eye Care Society (PacEYES) to represent the interests of eye care professionals working in the Pacific.
 Dr Szetu is highly respected by the global eye health community and has inspired others to join the fight against avoidable blindness.

 Dr Posala is the Head of Ophthalmology at our Regional Eye Centre in the Solomon Islands and is employed by the Solomon Islands Ministry of Health and Medical Services.
 He led the charge to establish and develop an electronic patient management system to improve the quality and effectiveness of patient care.